andriitishchenko/twowaymessaging/README.md

 2) open https://localhost, there are added 3 buttons at the top

-2.1) open with debugger  https://localhost, you should see logs from inject script and content script;
+3) open with debugger  https://localhost, you should see logs from inject script and content script

-3) open with debugger inspector background page
+4) open with debugger inspector background page

-4) open with debugger inspector options page
+5) open with debugger inspector options page

 You should see logs on messages events.
 Try click the buttons on the localhost page and see results in content and background.